Margit Wennmachers

-Margit Wennmachers is a venture capitalist at the Silicon Valley venture capital firm Andreessen Horowitz and a co-founder of OutCast Communications (now The OutCast Agency), one of the tech world's top public relations firms according to The New York Times.
-She is one of a handful of women at high-profile venture capital firms and among the few venture capital marketing executives at the partner level.
+Margit Wennmachers (born 1965) is a venture capitalist at the Silicon Valley venture capital firm Andreessen Horowitz and a co-founder of OutCast Communications (now The OutCast Agency).

 Biography

-Born and raised in Breberen, Germany, Wennmachers' father was a mushroom farmer who pivoted to raising pigs.
-She was the youngest of four children.
+Born and raised in Breberen, Germany, Wennmachers' father was a mushroom farmer and pig farmer.
+She is the youngest of four children.
 Her mother died in a car accident when she was 18.
 Wennmachers earned a bachelor's degree in business from the University of Lippstadt, Germany.

 Career

 Wennmachers began her career in the European office of a U.S.-based startup.
 She later moved to San Francisco to join Blanc & Otus, a high-tech communications firm.
 In 1997, she co-founded OutCast Communications with Caryn Marooney.
-By 2010, their clients had included Facebook, Autodesk, Amazon, Yahoo!, EMC, Netflix, Cisco, Zimbra and VMware, as well as Andreessen Horowitz.
+By 2010, their clients included Facebook, Autodesk, Amazon, Yahoo!, EMC, Netflix, Cisco, Zimbra and VMware, as well as Andreessen Horowitz.
 Under her’ leadership, OutCast grew from two employees to a multimillion-dollar business.

 Wennmachers became a partner of Andreessen Horowitz in September 2010 to help identify and evaluate new start-ups for investment potential and advise the firm and its portfolio companies on marketing and branding.
 Andreessen Horowitz's investments include Twitter, Jawbone, Facebook, Foursquare, Groupon, and Zynga.

 Wennmachers became a non-executive director at Next Fifteen Communications Group plc in 2011.
 She also serves on the board of trustees for the World Affairs Council.
 She has been a speaker at the DLD Conference in 2011 and 2013, Ad: Tech in 2012, Upward in 2014, and The Spark in 2016.

 Wennmachers was named to Silicon Valley/San Jose Business Journal's list of 100 Women of Influence for 2012.